tdammon/weekend5/README.md

 # Redux Feedback Loop
+This app allows users to answer a series of feedback questions which will be submitted to a database.
+Each page will record a users answer with a Redux reducer after the next button is clicked.
+The page will also route the user to the next question.
+Additionally there is an admin view which allows an administrator to view the entire database.

+##Built With
+JavaScript, React, Redux, Material-UI

+###Prerequisites
+Node is required for this project https://nodejs.org/en/

+####Installing
+To get this project running
+1. Download this project.
+2. npm install
+3. npm start

+#####Completed Features
+1. Axios GET request to server
+2. Axios POST request to server
+3. 4 pages with inputs sent to a reducer via dispatch
+4. 1 reducer in index which handles all dispatch requests
+5. Routes between pages
+6. Admin page which displays database information as a table

+######Next Steps
+1. Add additional material-ui styling
+2. Add transition effects between pages

+#######Authors
+Trevor J..
+Dammon

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.